moubi/es6-project-template/README.md

 **es6 (babel), sass anf html5**

-A boilerplate build all kind of web apps using html5, css and javascript.
+A boilerplate to help you build all kind of web apps using html5, css and javascript.
 It gives you the necessary, basic, but powerful tools to work on your projects in a safe and productive environment.

 ## Usage
 Run `npm install` to install packages